 My local library was pretty much the best place on the planet.
 More books than I could ever read, and so many quiet, comfortable nooks in which to read them.
-One of my closest friends had a little library in thier living room.
+One of my closest friends had a little library in their living room.
 Like a tucked away nook with books on all 4 sides.
 One of the shelves was filled with just about every Oz book.
 There were perhaps 20 of them, so many stories beyond just the one we all know so well.
 If I close my eyes now I can still see that shelf.
 I wanted to read every one of those books.
 I didn't, but I still might.

 Storyworld is my love letter to all of those experiences.
 In some of the sections of this bookshelf, there is a book that has spawned it's own world.
 There's a vision of the prairie born of a book on Native Americans.
 There's a polar bear family that has made a den in a book about the Arctic.
 A marina with a tackle shop inside a book on fish.
 Each of the books on the shelves of Storyworld is a real book.
 I used actual antique book covers and titles, which I either scanned and painted over, or recreated from scratch.
 I spent weeks collecting images and making lists of books I could reference, and then from there I sorted them into categories that I wanted to represent as living worlds.
-I knew I wanted Oz from the get-go, which set up the literary fiction theme.
+I knew I wanted Oz from the start, which set up the literary fiction theme.
 I also knew I wanted a couple of travel related shelves, a couple of nods to history, and a reference shelf.
 I wanted to be sure I broke up the worlds with shelves that acted as visual breathers - just books and objects, or shelves with more subtle life in them.

 Mount Fuji looms in the background thanks to a copy of Perry's Expedition in Japan.

 Of course there had to be an art book.